-When these white papers were written, the SWIFT FIN MT 1 format was still in use which meant that the ability to utilize the LEI was limited.
+The Payments Market Practice Group (PMPG) has previously published three papers on the use of the Legal Entity Identifier (LEI), which were written when the Swift MT format was still in predominant use, meaning that the ability to utilize the LEI was limited.

-With the implementation of ISO 20022 across multiple Market Infrastructures and Cross Border messaging, the benefits of the LEI can be fully realised.
+With the implementation of ISO 20022 across multiple Market Infrastructures and cross-border messaging, the benefits of the LEI can be fully realized.